Point University: Athletics

+After moving its main campus in 2012, the institution was also accepted into the National Association of Intercollegiate Athletics (NAIA).
+The institution's athletics program expanded as part of the transition from the National Christian College Athletic Association (NCCAA) to the NAIA, including the addition of intercollegiate football, softball and cross country beginning in fall 2011.
+The athletics mascot was also changed from the Chargers to the Skyhawks.
+The Skyhawks are members of the Southern States Athletic Conference.

-The Point athletic teams are called the Skyhawks and were previously known as the Atlanta Christian Chargers.
-In 2022, the Skyhawks mascot did not have an official name and through a voting process, students and alumni voted on Charger for the name of the Skyhawks mascot.
+In 2022, the Skyhawks' mascot had no official name.
+Through a community voting process, students and alumni voted on 'Charger' as the name of the mascot as a tribute to the former Atlanta Christian College mascot.

 The institution is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Appalachian Athletic Conference (AAC) for most of its sports since the 2011–12 academic year.
 Its football team was a member of The Sun Conference for the 2014 and 2015 fall seasons, before moving to the Appalachian Division of the Mid-South Conference (MSC) where they competed from the 2017 to 2021 fall seasons (2017–18 to 2021–22 school years).
-They were also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the South Region of the Division II level.

 Point competes in 13 intercollegiate varsity sports.
 Men's sports include baseball, basketball, football, golf, lacrosse, soccer; while women's sports include flag football, basketball, golf, soccer, softball and volleyball; and co-ed sports include cheerleading.
 The sports are supported by 75 coaches and support staff.

 On August 9, 2022, Point was invited and unanimously approved to join the Southern States Athletic Conference (SSAC), effective July 1, 2023.

 Accomplishments

-The Skyhawks have won a number of regional and national championships, most recently the 2022-23 AAC Tournament Champions in women's basketball and the 2010 NCCAA Division II national championship in baseball.
+The Skyhawks have won a number of regional and national championships, most recently the 2022–23 AAC Tournament Champions in women's basketball and the 2010 NCCAA Division II national championship in baseball.

+Point has received the Champions of Character Gold Five-Star Institution Award for five consecutive years.